aheuillet/ARNN/README.md

 If necessary, you can also setup the website following these steps :

-**We will suppose that macOS users, are using the package manager Brew** If you're using Brew, go get it [here](https://brew.sh/), it's an awesome tool !
+**We will suppose that macOS users, are using the package manager Brew** If you're not using Brew, go get it [here](https://brew.sh/), it's an awesome tool !

 First of all, you need to make sure that **Python 3** and **PIP** are present on your system :
 For Debian-based systems :